terrimporter/RobinsonEtAl2020/README.md

 ## Acknowledgements

-I would like to acknowledge funding from the Canadian government from the Genomics Research and Development Initiative (GRDI), Metagenomics-Based Ecosystem Biomonitoring (EcoBiomics) project.
+I would like to acknowledge funding from the Canadian government from the Genomics Research and Development Initiative (GRDI), Metagenomics-Based Ecosystem Biomonitoring (Ecobiomics) project.

 Last updated: May 26, 2020